David Salom: Motorcycle racing career

 Fuentes was born in Palma de Mallorca, Spain.
-In 2011 he reached second place at Silverstone, third at Aragon and achieved three pole positions at Phillip Island, Silverstone and Estoril.
+In 2011, he reached second place at Silverstone, third at Aragon and achieved three pole positions at Phillip Island, Silverstone and Estoril.
 In 2012, Salom was replaced by Iván Silva in the Avintia Blusens team from Motegi after disappointing results.
 For 2013, Salom has signed to the Czech-based Intermoto Ponyexpres team.

-He is the cousin of late Luis Salom.
+Salom is the cousin of late Luis Salom.